Anorexia (symptom): Complications

 Complications of anorexia may result due to poor food intake.
 Poor food intake can lead to dehydration, electrolyte imbalances, anemia and nutritional deficiencies.
 These imbalances will worsen the longer that food is avoided.

 Sudden cardiac death

 Anorexia is a relatively common condition that can lead patients to have dangerous electrolyte imbalances, leading to acquired long QT syndrome which can result in sudden cardiac death.
 This can develop over a prolonged period of time, and the risk is further heightened when feeding resumes after a period of abstaining from consumption.

 Refeeding syndrome

 Care must be taken when a patient begins to eat after prolonged starvation to avoid the potentially fatal complications of refeeding syndrome.
 The initial signs of refeeding syndrome are minimal, but can rapidly progress to death.
 Thus, the reinitiation of food or oral intake is usually started slowly and requires close observation under supervision by trained healthcare professionals.
 This is usually done in a hospital or nutritional rehabilitation center.

 Management

 Anorexia can be treated with the help of orexigenic drugs.

-"Anorexia" vs "anorexic" vs anorexia nervosa

-Anorexic is a description of somebody with the stereotypical thin, frail, malnourished appearance.
-The appearance is classically associated with anorexia, although in rare cases do patients end up becoming anorexic.
-An anorexic or anorectic is also a description given to substances that cause anorexia for weight loss purposes.

-Anorexia nervosa is an eating disorder characterized by food restriction due to the strong desire to remain thin.
-It is considered a mental health diagnosis where people see themselves as obese regardless of their weight or appearance.
-The person does not necessarily exhibit anorexia as a symptom in their quest to restrict food intake.